|Oracle® Enterprise Manager Cloud Control Administrator's Guide

 You can initiate an immediate synchronization by clicking Start Synchronization.

-There are two types of administration group members: Direct and Indirect
+There are two types of administration group member targets: Direct and Indirect

-Direct Members: Group members whose target properties are set to match the administration group criteria.
+Direct Members: Group members whose target properties match the administration group criteria.
 Monitoring settings, compliance standards, cloud policies from the associated template collection are applied to direct members.

 From the Group menu, select Members.
 The Members page displays.

 If a system target gets added to an administration group because it matches group criteria, then the system target and its constituent members are also added.
 However, for template apply purposes, it will only operate on the direct members that also match the administration group criteria.
+Template apply operations will not occur on member targets whose target properties do not match administration group criteria.
 All other group operations, such as jobs and blackouts, will apply on all members, both direct and indirect.

-To remove a template collection from an administration group.
+To disassociate a template collection from an administration group.

 From the Setup menu, select Add Target and then Administration Groups.
 The Administration Group home page displays.